Have you ever dreamed of having your very own personal stylist to help freshen up your wardrobe?

 It is not uncommon for clients to share their Pinterest boards so the personal stylist can truly get a sense of the client.

-Trunk Club is so confident in its styling that they do not require a subscription for their service.
+Trunk Club is so confident in its styling that they do not require a subscription for its service.

 Because there isn’t a subscription, clients only keep clothes they want and like, challenging personal stylists to curate the best box they can for their customers.

-Trunk Club is Stitch Fix’s biggest competitor because it employs over 900 employees to deliver the best, personalized customer service the way only Nordstrom knows and producing revenue averages of $87 million annually.
+Trunk Club is Stitch Fix’s biggest competitor because it employs over 900 employees to deliver the best, personalized customer service the way only Nordstrom knows and produces revenue averages of $87 million annually.

 Daily Look is a clothing styling service founded in 2011.
 Daily Look gives its customers stylish options for everyday life.

 Comparatively, it is pricey but also includes top-tier brands that easily make it worth the price.

 It is also a smaller company with 60 employees and an annual revenue average of over $13 million.

 Daily Look charges a $40 styling fee and delivers high-quality, name-brand clothing with a five-day try-on period.

 However, customers can edit the box prior to shipping, and quality is guaranteed.